Poulami2515/OOP-Python-/README.md

 ## Contribute

-This is a contribution freindly repository.
+This is a contribution friendly repository.
 You can add and improve any code snippet or concept, your contribution is welcomed ❤️!
 <br> <br>

 ## Connect with me:  [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/poulami-paul-69a988220/)](https://www.linkedin.com/in/poulami-paul-69a988220/) [![Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=flat-square&logo=twitter&logoColor=white)](https://twitter.com/_Lustre_1_)